- 272 Dyke Road

-At 5pm on all Sundays, except the third Sunday, there is an informal Time for God service in the Church.
+At 5pm on the first Sunday there is an informal Time for God service in Church

 This is particularly appropriate for younger people and their families.
 The service lasts about half an hour and on the first Sunday of the month, includes Communion.
 The service concludes with tea and cake after 5.30pm.

-At 6pm on the third Sunday, there is a service of music and reflection.
+At 6pm on the third Sunday, there is a service of music and reflections.